razorlabsorg/wallet-kit-docs/docs/tutorial/connect-dapp-with-wallets.md

 }
 ```

 There you go!
-So far you should be able to play with the all the properties provided by the hook `useWallet`.
-The full version of demo code can be found in the below codesandbox (filename: `01-useWallet.js`).
+So far you should be able to play with the all the properties provided by the hook `useSuiWallet`.

-> For more API references, please check out the documentation: https://kit.razorwallet.xyz/docs/Hooks/useWallet#api-references.
+> For more API references, please check out the documentation: https://kit.razorwallet.xyz/docs/Hooks/useSuiWallet#api-references.

 ### Execute a simple transaction